• Visit

 86. Water Taxis

 Prior to the opening of Oval Beach 1936, boat launches were the least-laborous way to reach the beaches.
-Other local water taxi operators were Charles Bird, Bob Hoy, Charles Greenhalgh and Henry Shriver.
+Some local water taxi operators were Charles Bird, Bob Hoy, Charles Greenhalgh and Henry Shriver.
+One particulary successful water taxi operator was George Wright.

 Contact